mygoal-javadeveloper/Blend360_LLM_retail_insights/README.md

 │   ├── (All original CSV files given by HR)
 │   │
 │   │  Use the Streamlit sidebar:
 │   │  - **Clean & (Re)Load All CSVs into DuckDB**
-│   │       → Cleans all CSVs
+│   │       - Cleans all CSVs
-│   │       → Each cleaned CSV becomes a DuckDB table │   │
+│   │       - Each cleaned CSV becomes a DuckDB table │   │
 │   │  - **Create master_sales…**
-│   │       → Creates a merged `master_sales` DuckDB table
+│   │       - Creates a  `master_sales` DuckDB table merging compatible sales tables
-│   │         from compatible sales CSV files

 │